 We, as a society, should collectively care for our colleagues.
 How often have we thought about the mental health of our watchman, maid, or driver?
-How easily we believe that successful people cannot be mentally ill?
+How easily do we believe that successful people cannot be mentally ill?

 We have to clear our misconceptions.
-Being sensible to our near and dear ones is one thing which we can do on our own.
+Being sensible to our near and dear ones is one thing we can do on our own.

 In the year 2018, India spent only $650,000 on mental health.
 India has to spend more on this.
 As mentioned previously, the government has to step in and increase the number of health workers working on mental illness.